KrauseFx/howisFelix.today/index.md

       <ul>

-          <li>Unless there are social obligations, or there is a party, I usually drink 0 alcoholic drinks</li>

           <li>Friday and Saturday nights are clearly visible on those graphs</li>

           <li>2021 and summer/winter of 2019 also show the Wednesday night party in Vienna</li>